andreynech/iceblender/README.md

 iceblender
 ==========

-This demo illustrates how to remotely control Blender object using Ice (http://www.zeroc.com) middleware.
+This demo illustrates how to remotely control Blender objects using Ice (http://www.zeroc.com) middleware.